betterscientificsoftware/bssw.io/Articles/Blog/WhyWeNeedStrategiesForWorkingRemotely.md

 #### Publication date: July 28, 2020

-In response to the need for many to transition to unplanned remote work, the [IDEAS-ECP Productivity project](https://ideas-productivity.org/ideas-ecp) launched a new panel series on *Strategies for Working Remotely*, led by Elaine Raybourn.
+In response to the need for many to transition to unplanned remote work, the [IDEAS-ECP Productivity project](https://ideas-productivity.org/ideas-ecp) launched a new panel series on ***[Strategies for Working Remotely](https://www.exascaleproject.org/strategies-for-working-remotely)***, led by Elaine Raybourn.
 The series brings together staff members of Department of Energy (DOE) laboratories and invited guests to speak about experiences in working remotely and transitioning from co-located and partially distributed teams to fully virtual teams, and teams of teams.
 Topics include challenges, lessons learned, unforeseen benefits, and opportunities to look for from this experience.
-For information on the panel series, see the [panel website](https://www.exascaleproject.org/strategies-for-working-remotely).

-In this article, Elaine discusses the challenges we face and *why* we need strategies for working remotely.
+In this article, Elaine discusses *why* we need strategies for working remotely and introduces the panel series.

 ### Introduction